Cyfrin/security-and-auditing-full-course-s23/README.md

 🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊🎊

+# Part 2 has been moved!
-# Update on Wallets, Post-deployment, EVM Opcodes, Assembly, and Formal Verification
+## Update on Wallets, Post-deployment, EVM Opcodes, Assembly, and Formal Verification

 The next sections (originally just called "part 2") have been moved to their own courses!
 - Wallets & Post Deployment